plaintiff in 30 Seconds

 the plaintiff filed

-the plaintiff claimed
+the plaintiff alleged

-the plaintiff won
+the plaintiff argued

 the plaintiff's case